When Is the Best Time to Go on Safari

 Understanding the Seasons and Why They Matter

-Safari destinations in Africa typically have two main seasons: the dry season and the wet season.
-Each season creates different animal behaviors, landscapes, and viewing conditions.
+Safari destinations in Africa typically have two main seasons: the dry and wet seasons.
+Each season creates different animal behaviours, landscapes, and viewing conditions.
 The decision about the best time to go on safari often comes down to which animals you hope to spot and what kind of scenery you prefer.

 Wet season: Vegetation is lush and green, and many newborn animals emerge.
 This period brings vibrant landscapes, fewer crowds, and often lower costs.
 Some predator sightings can be less predictable, but the baby boom and birdlife are outstanding in many parks.